 Our department is seeking candidates who can contribute to their academic or professional fields through teaching, research, and/or professional practice.
 Admission offers are based on a number of factors, including the academic degrees and record, statement of purpose, personal history statement, letters of recommendation, test scores, and relevant experience.
 The appropriateness of your goals to the degree program to which you are applying and their relationship to the research interests of its faculty are also considered.
 In general, a 3.2 GPA on a 4.0 scale in the last two years of upper-division undergraduate work is desirable and applicants with a master’s degree are expected to have a GPA of 3.5 or above.

 May 1: General application deadline for the MS in CS program for domestic applicants

-Applications accepted in fall quarter only.
-Admission not open for winter or spring quarters.
+Applications are accepted in the fall quarter only.
+Admission is not open for winter or spring quarters.

 Complete the Online Application for graduate admission

 2. Application Fee

 $135 non-refundable application fee.
 VISA or MasterCard only